BII-Lab/Yeti-Project/README.md

 Participants will be invited into Yeti Project which is hopefully helpful for their own interests.
 We would like to invite some interested parties in this community, like the research labs of universities and institutes.
 We also hope Yeti Project can gain the support from vendors, for example, the DNS software implementers, Developers of CPE devices & IoT devices, middlebox developers who can test their product and connect their own testbed into Yeti testbed.
 It is expected that the activity of Yeti Project could have good input to the DNS related industry, which will finally make them ready for advanced DNS and Root services.

-*NOTE THAT THIS PROJECT NEVER INTENT TO REPLACE CURRENT OPERATIONAL ROOT DNS SYSTEM.
+*NOTE THAT THIS PROJECT NEVER INTENTS TO REPLACE CURRENT OPERATIONAL ROOT DNS SYSTEM.
 REGULAR DNS SERVICES MUST NOT DEPEND ON THE TESTBED.*

 # How to Join Yeti

-Please contact <discuss@lists.yeti-dns.org> if you wish to ask question and receive latest update in the Yeti project.
+Please contact <discuss@lists.yeti-dns.org> if you wish to ask questions and receive latest updates in the Yeti project.

 Below are details about the different ways of joining the effort.